youwen5/web/CONTRIBUTING.md

 As mentioned above, some of fonts in this website are not free.
 They are [Valkyrie](https://practicaltypography.com/valkyrie.html) and [Concourse Index](https://practicaltypography.com/concourse-index.html), designed by Matthew Butterick.
-However you don't really need the fonts to hack on the code, so it is not necessary to obtain them.
+However you don’t really need the fonts to hack on the code, so it is not necessary to obtain them.
 The commands below should work for you, but the local site you build will obviously not have the right fonts available.